Generative multi-scale modeling via spatial autoregressive transport maps: Simulation study

 \subsection{Comparison metrics and methods}

 We compare several different estimators $\hat{p}$ of true data-generating distributions $p(\by)$ and associated conditionals $p(\by_r|\by_{<r})$.
 To evaluate the performance of an estimator, we compute the average negative log-density of the learned distribution on a set of held-out test samples; for one test sample $\by^*$, we have $- \log \hat{p}(\by^*) = -\sum_{r=1}^R \log \hat{p}(\by_r^*|\by_{<r}^*)$.
-This is a strictly proper scoring rule for probabilistic prediction, called the log-score \citep[e.g.,][]{Gneiting2014}, and provides an approximation, up to an additive constant, of the Kullback-Leibler (KL) divergence $KL(p\|\hat{p})$.
-This allows us to compare the accuracy and goodness-of-fit of the learned distribution $\hat{p}$ against the true data-generating distribution $p$, evaluating both the joint and the conditional distributions (i.e., $p(\by_r|\by_{<r})$).
-We also plot generated conditional spatial fields from our method for a qualitative check on its accuracy.
+This is a strictly proper scoring rule for probabilistic prediction, called the log-score \citep[e.g.,][]{Gneiting2014}, and provides an approximation, up to an additive constant, of the Kullback-Leibler (KL) divergence $\rm{KL}(p\|\hat{p})$.
+This allows us to compare the accuracy and goodness-of-fit of the learned distribution $\hat{p}$ against the true data-generating distribution $p$.
+While conditional log-scores $\log \hat{p}(\by_r^*|\by_{<r}^*)$ can be evaluated separately or cost-weighted, the highest-resolution field empirically dominates the total log-score in our experiments; moreover, our method consistently outperforms competitors across all resolutions $r$.
+The uncertainty in the log scores is negligible relative to the differences between the log scores, so we do not report it.
+We also plot generated conditional spatial fields from our method for a qualitative assessment of its accuracy.